melontini/bootloader-unlock-wall-of-shame/brands/samsung/README.md

 **There is nothing to worry about regarding this issue if your phone firmware is already updated.**

 **Sources:**
 - As the [writer of this section](https://github.com/ravindu644) of this documentation, I personally experienced this issue and lost $200.
-I have video proof but will not provide Telegram links here.
-You can find them in the Galaxy A16 Community if interested.
 - [XDA Forum post regarding this exact issue](https://xdaforums.com/t/bootloop-without-access-to-recovery-need-insights-a156e-dsn.4707443/)

 ---

 ## SoC level exploits
 One of the first things Samsung bootloaders do on phone bootup is check if the bootloader is unlocked, and if it is, and a bootloader unlock has not been authorized, the bootloader will automatically relock.
 This means SoC level exploits such as mtkclient or EDLUnlock will not work on Samsung devices, unless you reverse engineer, modify and re-flash Samsung's bootloader to stop the bootloader from re-locking.

-## KnoxPatch

 Some of Knox-based features can be fixed with this LSPosed module [KnoxPatch] and its companion Magisk/KernelSU module [KnoxPatch#knoxpatch-enhancer].